 After the package repository and offline installation support successfully installs to the host PC, close the success dialog.

-If you are using third party drivers, follow these steps to download and install the files to the host PC.
-Since the target cannot access the internet to fetch the packages, the third-party drivers feed content must be installed in a location on the host PC that MAX uses to serve the packages to the target.
-If you are not using third party drivers, skip to the next section.
+If third-party drivers are being used, follow these steps to download and install the files to the host PC.
+Since the target cannot access the internet to fetch the packages, the third-party drivers feed content must be installed in a location on the host PC that NI Measurement and Automation Explorer (MAX) uses to serve the packages to the target.
+If third-party drivers are not being used, skip to the next section.

 Note: Some web browsers add a .txt extension to files that have no extensions.
 Make sure the copied file names match the names on the feed, especially the extension-less "Packages” file.